devinkr/js-data-types/readme.md

 let helloWorld = "Hello" + "world"
 ```

-Interpolation is where you use one string as a variable within another string.
+Interpolation is where you reference a variable within a string.
+Use back ticks
-Use backticks for the entire string, and put a dollar sign with curly brackets
+for the entire string, and put a dollar sign with curly brackets around the
-around the variable.
+variable.

 ```js
 let hello = "Hello"